OLD LENS DIE HARD: Recommendation for old Nikkor PC lens

 The first try is pc 35mm.

-Mounted on Z6, manual focus, all f5.6-f8.
+They are mounted on Z6, manual focus, all f5.6-f8.

-(Sorry since it did not rocord exif)
+(Sorry since it did not record EXIF)

-PC-NIKKOR 35mm f/2.8 | Cityscapes hand held samples
+PC-NIKKOR 35mm f/2.8 | Cityscapes hand-held samples

 What do you think?

 Not as a PC lens, but just using as a 35mm f2.8 prime lens was just fine since it is pretty light and small, best fit to the small mirror-less camera.
-Plus Z6 body VR support for the handheld shooting.
+Plus Z6 body VR support for handheld shooting.
 This small one is a great companion for the city snapper.

-PC-NIKKOR 35mm f/2.8 | Daytime long exposure :sample
+PC-NIKKOR 35mm f/2.8 | Daytime long exposure:sample

 Firecrest ND3.9 (13 stops), having 210 seconds long exposure.